Linda Kelly, MSW, RSW

 CEO, Registered Social Worker, Psychotherapist

-Question: What are some traits that you believe make a good counsellor?
+Question: What are some traits that you believe make a good therapist?

 Warmth.
 Being down to earth.
 Humour, because let's face it, sometimes life is bewildering and frustrating and insane, and laughter helps.
 It always helps.